 - A bachelor’s degree or equivalent in mathematics with a 3.5 GPA or higher (by June 2023)

 - A creative mindset, with an ability to think outside the box

 - A desire to share the joy of mathematics with others

 - Prior experience demonstrating a solid work ethic

 To apply, please email the following to firstname.lastname@example.org with a subject line that includes “MoMath Exponent Fellowship” and your first and last name:

 - A cover letter that explains how you meet the qualifications for the position

 - A current résumé, including grade point average

 First round candidates will be offered an interview.
-A select number of those interviewed will be invited to share their idea for a unique personal project; further details will be provided to those accepted into the second round.
+A select number of those interviewed will be invited to share additional information; further details will be provided to those accepted into the second round.

-Fellows must be able to be present in New York City from July 15, 2022 to July 31, 2023, and will be responsible for finding their own accommodations.
+Fellows must be able to be present in New York City from July 14, 2023 through July 28, 2024, and will be responsible for finding their own accommodations.